Selling A House With Unpermitted Work In Washington

 • Setting up a new home automation system

 Obtaining an electrical permit requires contacting your local building permit office and submitting plans.
-Alternatively, some services offer to handle everything for you, from getting the permits to performing the installations.
+Alternatively, some services offer to handle everything for you, from obtaining permits to performing installations.

-If your home has electrical modifications that appear unoriginal and lack permits, it’s likely these are unpermitted additions.
+If your home has electrical modifications that appear unoriginal and lack permits, they’re likely unpermitted additions.

 Structural Changes

-Structural changes are any changes affecting the structural integrity or foundation of a home.
-Ideally, these changes must be permitted to ensure the integrity and safety of the home, especially during natural disasters like earthquakes or storms.
+Structural changes are alterations that affect the structural integrity or foundation of a home.
+Ideally, these changes must be permitted to ensure the home’s integrity and safety, especially during natural disasters such as earthquakes or storms.

 Some examples of structural changes that require permits may include: